Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Thullanandā bhikkhunī was staying in a village.
 She encouraged people to donate, and requested beds and mats for the sangha.
 She said to some women: “Laywomen, you should give beds, mats, pillows, and blankets to the sangha.”
 Then the women rejoiced with faith in their minds, and gave funds for beds, mats, pillows, and blankets.
 When Thullanandā had received them, she took them and used them for robes, bowls, drinks, food, liquid remedies, and medicines.
 Then when a bhikkhunī next went to that house on almsround, the women asked her: “Venerable, we gave Thullanandā bhikkhunī funds for beds, mats, blankets, and pillows.
 Has that been arranged yet?”
 The bhikkhunī said: “How could it have been arranged?
 She just bought robes, bowls, drinks, food, liquid remedies, and medicines for herself.”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon Thullanandā bhikkhunī.”
 When she came, he asked her: “Did you really ask for beds, mats, and blankets, and then arranged for them to be used differently?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Have you not often heard me with countless skillful means criticize having many wishes and praise having few wishes?
 Why did you do this bad, unwholesome thing?
 This is against the dhamma, against the vinaya, against the Buddha’s teaching.
 One can’t develop in wholesome states like this.
 From now on, it’s no longer allowed to ask for beds and mats and arrange for them to be used differently.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: